martinvonz/jj/docs/config.md

 [reachable]: https://git-scm.com/docs/gitglossary/#Documentation/gitglossary.txt-aiddefreachableareachable

-### Prefix for generated branches on push
+### Prefix for generated bookmarks on push

-`jj git push --change` generates branch names with a prefix of "push-" by default.
-You can pick a different prefix by setting `git.push-branch-prefix`.
+`jj git push --change` generates bookmark names with a prefix of "push-" by default.
+You can pick a different prefix by setting `git.push-bookmark-prefix`.
 For
 example:

-    git.push-branch-prefix = "martinvonz/push-"
+    git.push-bookmark-prefix = "martinvonz/push-"

 ### Set of private commits